 Halloween can be the most stressful holiday of the year for dogs after the 4th of July.
-With all the noisy decorations, parties, and people coming to the door, knocking, ringing the bell, and yelling, “Trick-or-treat!” your dog can start to feel very anxious, especially if he’s already prone to noise anxiety.
-If your pup isn’t a fan of Halloween because of all the scary noises, here are a few steps you can take to reduce his anxiety.
+With all the noisy decorations, parties, and people coming to the door, knocking, ringing the bell, and yelling, “Trick-or-treat!” your dog can start to feel very anxious, especially if they’re already prone to noise anxiety.
+If your pup isn’t a fan of Halloween because of all the scary noises, here are a few steps you can take to reduce their anxiety.

-Keep Him In A Secure Place
+Keep Them In A Secure Place

 Put On Music